IEC 61375-2-3 (Communication Profile)

 Communication profile configuration

-The communication profile configuration file specifies functions and vehicles, and all their properties (such as id, name, etc.), in one consist.
-This configuration file need to be consistent across all ETBNs that is part of the same consist (redundant nodes).
+The communication profile configuration file specifies functions and vehicles, and all their properties (such as id, name, etc.), in the local consist.
+This is also known as the “CSTINFO data”.
+This configuration file need to be consistent across all ETBNs that are part of the same consist (redundant nodes).

-A ‘vehicle’ refers to an actual train car, a physical entity, which itself can be part of one single consist.
-One consist can include one or more vehicles.
+A ‘vehicle’ refers to an actual train car, a physical entity, which constitutes part of a consist.
+A consist can include one or more vehicles.

 TCN-DNS (Train Communication Network Domain Name System)